Compliance

 If you keep controls at the right level, you’ll be able to explain them as part of the company’s increasing maturity – because that’s exactly what they’ll be.
 A startup can handle it where a few people make live changes that didn’t get recorded properly, but when every developer does it, and their VP is staring at 5,000 changes that were made directly to production, a leader has a solid case for saying that that’s not tenable, from a customer-satisfaction perspective.
 That lets you make it clear that the reason for controls is not distrust, but that so many things can go wrong and bog down, from non-security perspectives, when everyone has unfettered access.
 The company risks losing money and losing customers.
 Those are factors that people in a growing company understand.

 So if controls are introduced the right way, they will more likely be accepted as part of the growing company’s culture, while at the same time helping with insider threat mitigation and keeping your company safer.
-For further guidance on how to implement internal controls correctly, turn to our Compliance experts at anecdotes who will be happy to share their vast experience with you.
+For further guidance on how to implement internal controls correctly, turn to our Compliance experts at Anecdotes who will be happy to share their vast experience with you.

 You could also try giving out free ice cream whenever you introduce a new control.
 Couldn’t hurt.